mikadukii/Assignment-2/README.md

 # class-and-driver
-this were used for my assignment to make class warning there is error part: propertydriver.py
+this were used for my assignment to make class.
+WARNING there is error part:
+propertydriver.py
 - when user enter no 3 most expensive results won't show and resulting error in this part
 - when user enter no 4 it won't show the type of each apartment